PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 We take as input two "integers".
 In C we have to always know the *type*.
 A *type* tells C how to treat the 0s and 1s.
 "Is this a number?
 Is this a Unicode character?".

-We tell the computer this is an integer (aka number) by putting the `int` *type* in front of the paramters (aka "functions variables").
+We tell the computer this is an integer (aka number) by putting the `int` *type* in front of the function's input variables.

-(remember, function variables are called "parameters").
+(function variables are called "parameters").

 We tell C that the `add` function *returns* (aka gives back) an `int` by putting `int` in front of the functions name.